Bingkun-Huang/APF_Robot_Control/README.md

 ## 5. Time Spending

 3 nights 24-25-27.
 Also several hours in the additional part of 4(2).
-There were some bus, and fortunely all these bus semm to be resolved :)
+There were some bus, and fortunely all these bugs semm to be resolved :)